Ford Duratec V6 engine

-Inspired by the variable intake system on its 4.6-litre ‘modular’ V8 which used dual intake ports opening and closing so as to vary the effective inlet tract length, with the early 2.5-litre variant of the US-market Contour's Duratec, the torque varied by no more than five per cent from 1500rpm up to 5200rpm.
-Bruce Coventry said “there won’t be a four-valve V6 that can match our torque curve."
+The Duratec's design was inspired by the variable intake system on Ford's 4.6-litre modular V8, which used dual intake ports that opened and closed to vary the effective inlet tract length.
+Due to this system, the torque on the early 2.5-litre variant of the US-market Contour varied by no more than five per cent from 1,500 rpm up to 5,200 rpm.
+Bruce Coventry said, “There won’t be a four-valve V6 that can match our torque curve."
 At higher speeds, the engine's inlet tract was effectively shortened.
-The design featured a cam chain vs a belt, an efficient water pump and an over-capacity oil pump.
+The design featured a cam chain instead of a belt, an efficient water pump and an over-capacity oil pump.

 During its ownership by Ford's Premier Automotive Group, Aston Martin reportedly created a V12 engine by hand-welding two 3.0 Duratec blocks together.